 Before you decide to rescue a dog, there are a few things you should do first:

 There is a lot to consider before finally bringing your new family member home.

-Being ready means you understand what your dog requires physically and mentally and also asking yourself if you’re ready for the commitment.
+Being ready means you understand what your dog requires physically and mentally and also ask yourself if you’re ready for the commitment.

 You will have less free time on your hands and you would have to abide by a strict schedule if you are to provide a happy life for your dog.

-A great way to start is to research the different types of breeds, doing this can give you a basic idea on which dog might fit better with your lifestyle.
+A great way to start is to research the different types of breeds, doing this can give you a basic idea of which dog might fit better with your lifestyle.

 One of the biggest commitments in owning a dog is the financial responsibility that comes with it.